Gtichavank: Janapar Trail

 The remains of the monastery is reachable to hikers via the Janapar Trail, a long-distance trail from Vardenis in Armenia to Hadrut in Artsakh.
 Another trail leading to this monastery is the Gtichavank Loop Trail starting in the village of Togh.
-In 2018 the trail was cleared of overgrown vegetation and was marked with red and white painted blazes by the Trails For Change NGO.
-From the monastery, its possible to continue down the Gtichavank Loop Trail or to take the Janapar Trail down to Togh.
-From the monastery, its possible to take either the unmarked trail behind the monastery back to Togh or the Janapar Trail.
+In 2018, the trail was cleared of overgrown vegetation and was marked with red and white painted blazes by the Trails For Change NGO.
+From the monastery, it's possible to continue down the Gtichavank Loop Trail or to take the Janapar Trail down to Togh.
+From the monastery, it's possible to take either the unmarked trail behind the monastery back to Togh or the Janapar Trail.